Hi friends,

 Decide if you would like a vertical or horizontal scene and turn your paper in that direction.

-Pull/stretch the cotton balls and glue at the bottom.
+Pull/stretch the cotton balls and glue them at the bottom.
 Make sure the bottom is completely covered.

-Decide which trees you’d like to make and cut the green pipe cleaners according to the tips below.
+Decide which type of trees you’d like to make and cut the green pipe cleaners according to the tips below.

 Tip: Holding the scissors or a ruler down on the pieces, will help keep them in place as they dry.